Bedework/bedework/docs/deployers/installing.md

 The script will ask you if you want the development or latest version.

 ### Apacheds
-The script will also ask if you want apacheds installed.
-If you just want to try out bedework you probably need to respond yes.
+The script will install apacheds.
 This will install a directory with some initial ids in place for testing.
-If you are downloading to upgrade to a new version you may want to say no and configure to use your own directory.
+Ultimately you'll want to use your own directory service.

 ### Maven
 This is a maven project and as usual you need to set up your maven profile in ~/.m2/settings.xml.
 The script will display a possible settings.xml file with the paths filled in.